Nick Sanchez: Racing career

+On February 9, 2026, it was announced that Sanchez would join AM Racing and drive their No. 25 car full-time for the upcoming season.
+After the first seven races however, he and the team withdrew from the entry list at Rockingham Speedway, and was released after the team shut down the following month.
+In June of that year, it was announced that Sanchez will drive a partial schedule for Peterson Racing in the No. 87 Chevrolet, beginning at Pocono Raceway.

 Personal life

 Sanchez's father immigrated to the United States from Cuba on the Mariel boatlift when he was eight years old.

-When Sanchez began competing in NASCAR, he moved from Miami to Cornelius, North Carolina, which is located in the Charlotte metropolitan area where the majority of NASCAR teams are based.
+When Sanchez began competing in NASCAR, he moved from Miami to Cornelius, North Carolina, which is located in the Charlotte metropolitan area, where the majority of NASCAR teams are based.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)